SAIC-ATS/ARTTECH-3135/Assignment_0/WallDrawing328_WithMask/README.md

-This is one possible way to render Wall Drawing #328 by Sole Lewitt (1928-2007).
+This is one possible way to render Wall Drawing #328 by Sol Lewitt (1928-2007).

 _Wall Drawing #328_